Testing the identification of causal effects in observational data: Simulation study

-The intermediate panel presents the results when Assumption \ref{ass1} does not hold ($\delta=0.5$, $\gamma=0$).
-The DML estimates are substantially different to zero, amounting to $-0.181$ and $-0.172$ for $n=1000$ and $n=4000$, respectively.
-Furthermore, the test's statistical power to detect the violation quickly increases in the sample size, with a rejection rate amounting to 49.8\% under the lower and 96.8\% under the higher sample size.
-Similar conclusions apply to the violation of Assumption \ref{ass2} ($\delta=0$, $\gamma=0.2$) investigated in the lower panel of Table \ref{tab:sim}, where the rejection rates correspond to 51.3\% and 98.6\% for $n=1000$ and $n=4000$, respectively.
-We therefore find the empirical size and power of our test to be very decent in the simulation scenarios considered.
+The intermediate panel presents the results when Assumption \ref{ass4} does not hold ($\delta=2$, $\gamma=0$), such that the treatment is not conditionally mean independent.
+The DML estimates are substantially different from zero, amounting to $-0.0695$ and $-0.0613$ for $n=1000$ and $n=4000$, respectively.
+Furthermore, the test's statistical power to detect the violation quickly increases in the sample size, with a rejection rate amounting to 65.7\% under the lower and 97.9\% under the higher sample size.
+Similar conclusions apply to the violation of Assumption \ref{ass5} ($\delta=0$, $\gamma=0.1$), such that the instrument is not conditionally mean independent.
+The lower panel of Table \ref{tab:sim} shows that the rejection rates correspond to 100\% for both sample sizes, $n=1000$ and $n=4000$.
+Summing up, we find the empirical size and power of our test based on $\Delta$ to be very decent in these simulation scenarios.

+The empirical size of our test based on the squared difference $\theta$ is generally close to the nominal level of 10\% under the null hypothesis, as indicated in the top panel of Table \ref{tab:sim}.
+Also the power is generally quite decent.
+Under a violation of Assumption \ref{ass4} ($\delta=2$, $\gamma=0$), the rejection rate is close to 100\% under either sample size, see the intermediate panel.
+Under a violation of Assumption \ref{ass5} ($\delta=0$, $\gamma=0.1$), the power of the test based on $\theta$ is quite low for $n=1000$ but increases fast in the sample size, with a rejection rate of 100\% for $n=4000$, see the lower panel.
+In contrast to the estimation of $\Delta$, we do not observe a root-$n$ consistent behavior of the test based on $\theta$ in the intermediate and lower panel of Table \ref{tab:sim}, which is not surprising as orthogonality only holds under the null hypothesis, see Theorem \ref{theorem3}.